-The county auditor works with the Property Tax Division of the Department of Revenue to obtain a state deed for the sale or conveyance of tax-forfeited land that is under the jurisdiction of the county board (Minnesota Statute 282.01).
+The county auditor works with the Property Tax Division of the Department of Revenue to obtain a state deed for the sale or conveyance of tax-forfeited land (M.S.
+282.01).

 Types of State Deeds for Tax-Forfeited Land